StrongResearch/isc-demos/deepseek/README.md

 # PEFT (LoRA) Fine-tune DeepSeek-R1
+Here we demonstrate a minimum-viable fine-tuning of the DeepSeek-R1 models (adaptable for any similar LLM) using FSDP and LoRA.
 ## Quick start
 ### Step 1: Prepare your container
 If you've just generated a new Freedom Container, start by installing python.